Try our AWARD WINNING rubs & sauces now!

 Smoked Pork Carnitas

+Ever since I posted my recipe and video for Smoked Chile Verde, Todd has been on my case to smoke up some pork carnitas.
+I finally gave in to the pressure and created this recipe for smoked pork carnitas.
 This meal has Mexican-inspired flavors in the rub with a kiss of heat and a kiss of sweetness.
 It’s the perfect balance of flavors, and you’ll find it extremely family-friendly.
 We ate it for dinner that first night and shredded the meat for tacos.
 The next day we pulled it out and tossed leftovers on some homemade nachos.
 Everyone in the family loved this, and you’ll get a good amount of food for your buck.

-Smoked Pork Carnitas Marinade
+Smoked Pork Marinade

 The magic to these carnitas comes from the marinade.
-And luck for you, it only calls for 4 ingredients!
+And luck for you, it only calls for 4 ingredients.
 Here’s what you’ll need for the marinade:

 • 2 Tablespoons vegetable oil